Close

 4. Foam Roller

-Foam rollers that are used gently on the buttocks and legs can be a great way to relieve the pain at home.
+Foam rollers that are used gently on the buttocks and legs can be a great way to relieve pain at home.

 5. Stretching

-If you indulge in a few gentle stretches, it will able to help bring relief to the pain.
+If you indulge in a few gentle stretches, it will be able to help bring relief to the pain.

 6. Improve Your Sleeping Posture

-Using a pillow under your tummy, and another one between your knees, while you sleep, will help a lot as it ensures that your body is in the correct position while you sleep.
+Using a pillow under your tummy and another one between your knees, while you sleep, will help a lot, as it ensures that your body is in the correct position while you sleep.
 This will reduce the pain that is caused by pressure on the sciatic nerve and pelvic pressure.

 How to Prevent Buttock Pain While Pregnant